omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 # closing thoughts

 Hopefully, you now have a good idea of how `file` and `magic` work.

-You now have a good starting point to use and debug these tools if you ever need to.
+You also have a good starting point to use and debug these tools if

 [^1]: The `thing(number)` convention is pretty common in Unix/Linux
     documentation.
 The `thing` part indicates the name of the concept.